Recruit Tourism Interns

-Internship lenght may differ depending on the study program.
+Internship length may differ depending on the study program.
 Normally students have a certain amount of time that they are allowed to do but we try to fit their needs to your requirements.

 A student doing an internship can work up to 40 hours per week, depending on their study plan.

 Spain Internship's mission and goal within this service is to connect students and companies helping both to find each other and supporting international relations university teams and departments to organise an internship abroad for their students.
 We do not provide training agreements or internship contracts, our candidates are always coming from well-known and reputed educational centres.
-The official educational institutions provide the documentation, often from a European Mobility program, such as Erasmus or others, and having ECTS credits recognized.
-Our goal is to make sure that you, as a company, find a student that can support your team, while they receive an education and knowledge in exchange in a certain field.
+The official educational institutions provide the documentation, often from a European Mobility program, such as Erasmus or others, and having ECTS credits recognised.
+Our goal is to make sure that you as a company find a student that can support your team while they receive education and knowledge in a certain field.

 Students are not legally employees therefore, they need supervision during their stay and there is not a work relation between the company and the student.